avanindra/opencv2-release/android/service/doc/LoaderCallbackInterface.rst

 *************************

 .. highlight:: java
-.. module:: org.opencv.android
-    :platform: Android
-    :synopsis: Defines OpenCV initialization callback interface.
 .. class:: LoaderCallbackInterface

-    Interface for callback object in case of asynchronous initialization of OpenCV
+    Interface for a callback object in case of asynchronous initialization of OpenCV.

 void onManagerConnected()
 -------------------------

 .. method:: void onManagerConnected(int status)

-    Callback method that is called after OpenCV library initialization
+    Callback method that is called after OpenCV Library initialization.

-    :param status: Status of initialization.
-See Initialization status constants
+    :param status: status of initialization (see Initialization Status Constants).

 void onPackageInstall()
 -----------------------

 .. method:: void onPackageInstall(InstallCallbackInterface Callback)

-    Callback method that is called in case when package installation is needed
+    Callback method that is called in case when package installation is needed.

-    @param callback Answer object with approve and cancel methods and package description
+    :param callback: answer object with approve and cancel methods and package description.

 Initialization status constants
 -------------------------------